pgdr/git-introduction/README.md

-The least interesting topic for a _fundamentals course_ is the topic of _Remotes_, so when squeezed into _three hours_, we cap the that section.
+The least interesting topic for a _fundamentals course_ is the topic of _Remotes_, so when squeezed into _three hours_, we cap that section.

-The topics for a three hour course is:
+The topics for a three hour course are:

 1. First commits and browsing
 2. Linear use and undoing